-We are looking for designated lunch period supervisors who would be able to regularly help out.
-This is one of the few volunteer positions we are able to start the year out with.
+Parent participation is needed for lunch period supervision.
 If you are able to help us out one day each week on a regular basis, please let Mrs. Joy know!
-The lunch period supervisor would be scheduled from 11:30 a.m. to 12:30 p.m.
-Designated volunteers will be assigned to supervise students in the lunch room, on the playground, or in the classroom.
+Also, if there is a specific day of the week that works better for you, please let Mrs. Joy know that.
+She will be scheduling all parents on a rotation for lunch duty.
+The lunch period supervisor would be scheduled from 11:40 a.m. to 12:20 p.m.
+Volunteers will be assigned to supervise students in the lunch room, on the playground, or in the classroom.
 Parents should dress appropriately for the weather.
 Either the principal or secretary is always available for any emergencies.